Tips For Collecting Donations

 Speak confidently.
 Be prepared to speak clearly, get your initial point across quickly and answer questions.
 It's okay if you don't know all the answers, just do your best with a positive attitude.
 Small children should do as much of the asking and talking themselves as possible, so parents might want to have them practice a few times before you go out.

 Offer receipt confirmation.
-We recommend printing out our Fundraising Form, putting a few copies on a clipboard and taking a pen.
+We recommend printing out our Donation Form, putting a few copies on a clipboard and taking a pen.
 This way you can offer to have Oregon Food Bank send a receipt directly to the donor for their tax deductible contribution.
 Not everyone will want a receipt, but most people will appreciate the offer.
 All checks should be made out to Oregon Food Bank.

 Stay positive.
 Most people will be polite even if they say "no" but there is a possibility that you will come across some people who do not understand what you are doing and can be very rude.
 Do not take it personally.
 Just thank them for their time and move on.